 We define a shepherd's locomotion as the manner in which a shepherd moves to control the movement of a flock.
 The shepherd's locomotion remains an invariant in different shepherding behaviors and dramatically affects the quality of simulation.
 We divide the shepherd's locomotion into two sub-problems: approaching and steering.
 In approaching locomotion, the shepherd attempts to get close to the flock.
-In steering locomotion, the shepherd attempts to push to flock forward.
-Two examples of the shepherd's steering locomotion can be seen in Figures 1(b) and (c).
+In steering locomotion, the shepherd's of the shepherd's steering locomotion can be seen in Figures 1(b) and (c).
 We will use the shepherd's locomotion to move the flock forward in the local planner discussed next.

-B. Local Planning
+3.2 Local Planning

 In traditional probabilistic motion planning methods, a local planner is used to connect pairs of nearby configurations.
-Examples of traditional local planners include: the straight-line planner (which simply connects configurations through direct interpolation); the rotate-at-s planner [61]; and the A^ planner.
+Examples of traditional local planners include: the straight-line planner (which simply connects configurations through direct interpolation); the rotate-at-s planner [61]; and the $A^$ planner.
 The local planner used in our planning method is a simulation defined by a set of behavior rules for how each of the agents will move.